-“We applied a small magnetic field of one thousandth of a Tesla to the crystal and used dynamic decoupling methods, which consist in sending intense radio frequencies to the crystal.
+“We applied a small magnetic field of one-thousandth of a Tesla to the crystal and used dynamic decoupling methods, which consist in sending intense radio frequencies to the crystal.
 The effect of these techniques is to decouple the rare-earth ions from perturbations of the environment and increase the storage performance we have known until now by almost a factor of 40,” explains Antonio Ortu, a post-doctoral fellow in the Department of Applied Physics at UNIGE.
-The results of this research constitute a major advance for the development of long-distance quantum telecommunications networks.
+The results of this research constitute a major advance in the development of long-distance quantum telecommunications networks.
 They also bring the storage of a quantum state carried by a photon to a time scale that can be estimated by humans.

 An efficient system in ten years